roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Application management/FAQ about application management.md

     **Note:**

-    -   `regsecret`: the name of the secret.
+    -   `regsecret`: the name of the Secret.
 You can enter a custom name.
     -   `--docker-server`: the address of the Docker registry.
     -   `--docker-username`: the username of the Docker registry.
     -   `--docker-password`: the logon password of the Docker registry.
     -   `--docker-email`: the email address.
 This parameter is optional.
-    You can perform the following operations.
+    You can use the private image by using one of the following two methods:

     -   Manually configure the private image

-        Add the secret to the YAML configuration file.
+        Add the Secret configuration to the YAML configuration file.

         ```
         containers: